 - Australian Housesitting agreements – tailored to Australian Law

-When considering a house sitting assignment it is essential the housesitter ask for a list of details that they should know about the house and especially, the pets before taking charge.
+When considering a house sitting assignment it is essential the housesitter ask for a list of details.
+These are things to know about the house and especially the pets before taking charge.
 In addition to the HouseSitMatch documents we also use:

 - An authorization form for emergency veterinarian care should it be needed;

 - An authorization form for vehicle use by the house sitter, if available,